conan-io/docs/ci_tutorial/tutorial.rst

 .. note::

   - The concept of **immutability** is important in package management and devops.
 Modifying ``channel`` is strongly discouraged, see :ref:`Package promotions<devops_package_promotions>`.
   - The versioning approach is important.
-This tutorial will be following :ref:`the default Conan versioning approach, see details here<reference_binary_model_dependencies_versioning>`
+This tutorial will be following :ref:`the default Conan versioning approach, see details here<devops_versioning_default>`

 This tutorial is just modeling the **development** flow.
 In production systems, there will be other repositories and promotions, like a ``testing`` repository for the QA team, and a final ``release`` repository for final users and packages can